HarvardPL/CIFC/README.md

 2. Proof of type system properties
 3. Proof of noninterference (timing-sensitive noninterference (TINI))

-The Coq files compiles with version 8.7.2.
-The folder [coinflow](coinflow) contains the latest files.
-The whole project might take about 15 minutes to compile.
+The Coq files compiles with version 8.9.1 The folder [coinflow](coinflow) contains the latest files.
+The whole project might take about 30~40 minutes to compile. (we believe the performance is not so great due to the fact that do case analysis for important proofs.)

 (A side note: at the moment, proofs in this project are mostly not automated, and may enjoy a major update on tactics later)